The Difference Between Temporary and Permanent Retail Displays

 When determining your point of purchase plans, how do you know which type of display you’ll need?

 On the other hand, permanent displays are ideal for products that have a long shelf life and require constant visibility.
 These displays are sturdier and designed to withstand heavy traffic.
 They are excellent for showcasing staple goods, high-ticket items, or a variety of product lines.
+Examples include lightbulb displays fitted on an in-aisle shelf or an elaborate wall display housing different SKUs of product as well as educational information.
 In short, permanent retail displays are an investment in long-term marketing and branding within a retail environment.

 Design, Material and Durability